RupankarCh/my-notes/Cloud Computing/readme.md

 - **Private Cloud**: A **cloud environment dedicated to a single organization**.
 It can be physically located on the company's premises or hosted by a third-party provider.
 This model offers greater control and security but comes with higher costs.
 - **Hybrid Cloud**: A **mix of public and private cloud environments**.
 It allows data and applications to be shared between them.
 A common use case is running mission-critical applications on a private cloud while using the public cloud for less sensitive tasks like web development or big data analytics.

+# Scalability:
+**Ability to accommodate a greater load** by making the hardware stronger or by adding nodes.

+## Types of Scalability:
+- Vertical Scalability: Increase in the **power of current infrastructure**.
+- Horizontal Scalability: Increase in the **number of current infrastructure**. example service-**Auto Scaling Group, Load Balancer**

+# High Availability:
+Running your application/system in at least 2 availability zones.
+The main goal is to servive a data center loss. example services **Auto Scaling Group multi AZ**

+# Elasticity:
+Once a system is scalable, elasticity means that **there will be some "auto-scaling" so that the system can scale based on the load.**

 # CSP (Cloud Service Providers)
 The cloud is not a single technology; it's a vast ecosystem of services.
 The three market leaders AWS, Azure, and GCP each have a unique philosophy but offer similar core functionalities.